---dradius: Smooth box radius for flat field along dispersion direction.
+--dradius: Radius for median smoothing of flat field along dispersion direction.
 Default: 10 pixel

 If it is not negative, a median smoothing with half width --dradius is applied along the dispersion direction.
-See also the --sradius parameter.
+This occurs before any smoothing specified by the use of the --dradius\aver parameter.